mckeon-ben/particle-pushers/README.md

 # particle-pushers

-A Python package implementing a suite of explicit, implicit, and variational integrators for tracking relativistic charged test particles in static and time-dependent electromagnetic fields.
+A Python package implementing a suite of numerical integrators for tracking relativistic charged test particles in static and time-dependent electromagnetic fields.
 All quantities are in natural units where *c* = 1.

 ## Features

-- **Lab-frame pushers** — Boris, Vay, and Higuera-Cary methods, each available in second-order, fourth-order Yoshida, and adaptive variants
+- **Lab-frame pushers:** Boris, Vay, and Higuera-Cary methods, each available in second-order, fourth-order Yoshida, and adaptive sub-cycling variants
-- **Implicit lab-frame pushers** — Lapenta-Markidis, Pétri, and discrete gradient methods
+- **Implicit lab-frame pushers:** Lapenta-Markidis, Pétri, and discrete gradient methods
-- **Comoving-frame pushers** — Gordon-Hafizi exact and quadratic spinor methods, each available in second and fourth order
+- **Comoving-frame pushers:** Gordon-Hafizi exact and quadratic spinor methods, each available in second and fourth order
-- **Hairer-Lubich-Shi pushers** — explicit, variational leapfrog, and implicit discrete gradient methods
+- **Hairer-Lubich-Shi pushers:** explicit, discrete gradient, and variational leapfrog methods
-- **Flexible field interface** — static, time-dependent, and superposed electromagnetic fields with optional scalar and vector potentials
+- **Flexible field interface:** static, time-dependent, and superposed electromagnetic fields with optional scalar and vector potentials

 ## Installation